datacarpentry/image-processing/_episodes/09-contours.md

 contours associated with the pips on the faces of the dice -- then we could use another parameter, such as `cv2.RETR_TREE` or `cv2.RETR_CCOMP`.
 See the OpenCV documentation [here](http://docs.opencv.org/trunk/d3/dc0/group__imgproc__shape.html#ga819779b9857cc2f8601e6526a3a5bc71) for more information.
-The last parameter tells the method if it should simplify the contours or not.
-We pass in `cv2.CHAIN_APPROX_SIMPLE`, which tells the method to simplify by using line segments when it can, rather that including all the points on what would be a straight edge.
+The last parameter tells the function if it should simplify the contours or not.
+We pass in `cv2.CHAIN_APPROX_SIMPLE`, which tells the function to simplify by using line segments when it can, rather that including all the points on what would be a straight edge.
 Using this parameter saves memory and computation time in our program.

-The `cv2.findContours()` method returns three values, as a tuple; in this case, we are choosing to ignore the first and third return value.
+The `cv2.findContours()` function returns three values, as a tuple; in this case, we are choosing to ignore the first and third return value.
 The first value is an intermediate image that is produced during the contour-finding process.
 We are not interested in that image in this application, so we effectively